3 Strain

 Click to expand

 Consider a small, square element that may be part of a body such as that shown in Figure 3.1.
 As well as the distance between points changing as the body deforms, the shape of this square element will also change.
 The corners of the square element will initially form right-angles.
 As the body deforms and the points move with the object, the shape of the element changes and the corners no longer form right-angles (Figure 3.4).
+There is a small horizontal displacement of amount 𝛥x.

-While normal strain represents a change in length, a shear strain represents a change in angle—a distortion of the shape.
-Specifically, provided we start with right-angled corners, shear strain is defined as the original angle (before deformation) minus the new angle (after deformation).
+For small deformations, it is common to approximate the shear strain as a change in angle.
+Specifically, provided we start with right-angled corners, shear strain can be approximated as the original angle (before deformation) minus the new angle (after deformation).
 Regardless of the shape of the body, a square element can always be defined such that the original angle is always a right angle.
 After deformation, the new angle between these three points is 𝜃’.
-Shear strain is given the symbol γ and is, like normal strain, a dimensionless quantity, so is represented in radians (not degrees).
+By convention, shear strain is represented in radians.
 Thus the original right angle is represented as \(\frac{\pi}{2}\) radians and the shear strain as:

-\[ \boxed{\gamma=\frac{\pi}{2}-\theta^{\prime}} \tag{3.2}\]
+\[ \boxed{\gamma=\frac{\pi}{2}-\theta^{\prime}} \]

 𝛾 = Shear strain [rad]